siblings, meet rivalry

 …and on and on and on…

-12. moonface said,
+12. moonface replied:

 with mine aged 4 and almost 1, i’m thinking the rivalry will soon be starting.

-13. alala said,
+13. alala replied:

 Yep.
 All that.
 We’ve instituted a policy called ‘First Boy’, on the advice of a friend who has two grown sons.
 Ignatz gets to be First Boy on odd-numbered days, the Sniglet on even-numbered ones.
 Whenever there is a conflict, the First Boy gets to choose.